 Even if you’ve never read the comic books, you will still be swept away into the world of Asterix, the mighty little Gaul fighting the evil Roman Empire.
+Parc Asterix, the French theme park just outside of Paris, is ready to transport you into another time.

 Table of Contents